schoenemeyer/specfem3d-centos-gpu/README.md

 ```

-## Run an somple  Example with 4 cores
+## Run a very simple Example with 4 cores on a desktop machine

 cd EXAMPLES